 Let's have a look at each pedal type in the standard signal path.
 Experimenting with the signal chain can create many unique sounds, but we’ll go with the generally accepted pedal order for this walkthrough.
 Remember, the guitar is first in the chain, and then comes your pedals, which output to the amplifier.

-Here's the various types of electric guitar effects pedals in the order we present them which also represent the order they should appear in your signal chain:
+Here's the various types of guitar pedals in the order we present them which also represent the order they should appear in your signal chain:

 There's quite the number to cover, so let's waste no time.
 We'll start from the top.